HydraSum: Disentangling Stylistic Features in Text Summarization using Multi-Decoder Models: Training Details

 \section{Training Details}

 We evaluate our models on three datasets: \textsc{Cnn}, \textsc{Newsroom} and \textsc{XSum}.
-Details about the training, development and test dataset sizes for these are outlined in Table \ref{table:dataset-statistics}.
-Note that our experiments (both training and testing) are performed on the \textit{mixed} subset of the \textsc{Newsroom} dataset.
+Training, development and test dataset sizes for these are listed in Table \ref{table:dataset-statistics}.
+Note that our experiments (both training and evaluation) are performed on the \textit{mixed} subset of the \textsc{Newsroom} dataset.
 All results and analysis in the paper is reported on the test data.

 Table \ref{table:hyperparameters} outlines the hyperparameters used for training and inference.
 For all our experiments, we use \textsc{Bart-Large} as the pre-trained initialization.
 During inference for \modelname, we incorporate top-k and top-p sampling using values 30 and 0.5 respectively.
+For top-k decoding using baseline \textsc{Bart} model in Table \ref{tab:diversity-eval-rouge}, we set $k=30$.
+Diverse beam search is run using 2 beam groups and diversity penalty $0.5$.